A Website Construction Guide for Artists:

 - address a variety of other presentation issues

-When I name these pages, I'll give each of them the suffix ".htm" (or ".html"), which is all a browser needs to attempt to read it as a webpage (CSS pages use the suffix ".css", and they aren't meant for display -- they just inform the browser about page presentation).
-If I am making a string of pages that share the same visual format or scripting, I'll first make a "template" version -- and test it before making all the copies I need.
+When I name these pages, I'll give each of them the suffix ".htm" (or ".html"), which is all a browser needs to attempt to read it as a webpage (CSS pages use the suffix ".css", and they aren't meant for browser display -- they instead inform the browser about page presentation).
+If I am making a series of pages that share the same visual format or scripting, I'll first make a "template" version, and test it before making all the unique copies I need.

-These .htm/.html pages can be dropped into a browser to anticipate how it will look on the Web.
+These .htm/.html documents can be dropped into a browser to anticipate how it will look on the Web.
+Browsers do not need Internet access to read HTML files.

-I usually drop a new HTML file into a browser as soon as I begin scripting.
+I usually drop a new HTML file into a browser as soon as I begin scripting, so that I have both the text-editor window and browser window open side-by-side.
 Whenever I save changes to the file, I can hit "refresh" on the browser and view those changes.

 - Uploading the site

-When I'm finished, I'll open up an FTP program (Filezilla is shown here, which is a free application for Windows), use it to log into the server space used to store my website projects, and load all the files and folders into an appropriate space on the server.
-In other words, by browsing and selecting the files on my home computer in the leftmost window (outlined in red), I can drag them to the rightmost window (outlined in blue), which shows the files and folders of my server account.
+When I'm finished, I'll open up an FTP program (Filezilla is shown here, which is a free download), use it to log onto my server account used to store my website projects, and upload all the files & folders into an appropriate space on the server.
+In other words, by browsing and selecting the files on my home computer in the leftmost window (outlined in red), I can drag them to the rightmost window (outlined in blue), which shows the files and folders of my rented server account.
 At this point, the site is going "live".

 - Testing online